andrearcaina/vivid/README.md

      - Give a discount for members higher on the database, and a charge for those on the bottom.

 5. **`Member Scheduling System`**:
    - Members can schedule an existing practice session and quickly pay on the application.
+   - Members can update their profiles as well.

 6. **`Coach Management System`**:
    - Administrators, particularly the treasurer, have tools to manage coach lists.